Inkasimo/scRNAseq-pbmc-workflow/README.md

 - Biological analyses are included to validate pipeline correctness and demonstrate statistically coherent downstream usage, not to claim novel biological findings.
+- R package versions inside the Docker image are managed with `renv` to ensure reproducible R environments.
+  Users do not need to interact with `renv` directly.

 ## Non-goals